smk291/tetris/readme.md

 * When all cells in a row are full, that row is [**cleared**](https://tetris.fandom.com/wiki/Line_clear), i.e. deleted from the playfield.
 Rows above it sink accordingly and the player's score increases.
 * Clearing multiple contiguous rows adds a significantly greater number of points to the player's score.
 * Four is the maximum number of contiguous rows that may be deleted after the block settles; this is achievable only by inserting an i block vertically.
 When this happens, the player is said to have earned a **tetris**.
+* Clearing a row will sometimes produce a set of squares that are not connected to the bottom row; they appear to be floating in the air).
+These are what I call *sinking blocks*.
+Sinking blocks fall at a constant rate (faster than the rate at which the tetromino falls), settle into position on the playfield according to the same rules as tetrominoes, and become part of the playfield.
+Like tetrominoes, they can fill and clear rows, resulting in, potentially, yet another sinking block.
-* With the exception of the o block, all tetrominos have four permutations -- four distinct rotational states or [**rotations**](https://tetris.fandom.com/wiki/SRS) -- achieved by turning the block 90 degrees around a central point.
+* With the exception of the o block, all tetrominoes have four permutations -- four distinct rotational states or [**rotations**](https://tetris.fandom.com/wiki/SRS) -- achieved by turning the block 90 degrees around a central point.
 * When the player attempts a rotation that would produce an invalid position (i.e. the block would be out of bounds or overlap with squares already present on the playfield), a [**kick**](https://harddrop.com/wiki/SRS#How_Guideline_SRS_Really_Works) is automatically attempted.<a name="kick"></a>
 * When a block is kicked, its center moves 0-2 cells vertically and 0-2 cells horizontally.
 A kick succeeds when the rotation and movement produce a valid position.
 The active block will then remain in that new position after rotating in the direction indicated by the player.
 A kick fails when it results in an invalid position.
 If the kick fails, the piece will appear not to have moved or rotated.
 * When rotation results in an invalid position, the game tests a sequence of four different kicks, stopping when/if one succeeds.